reshcd/fullstack-hiring-challenge/README.md

 ## Your Task

-Your task is to create a registration form using Django.
+Your task is to create a simple CRUD application using Django.
 We estimate this will take 4-5 hours for a person who is familiar with the technology stack.
 The application skeleton and instructions are well prepared, but expect extra 5-8 hours if you are not familiar with Django or React.
 The technology stack is the same that you will be using in when working us.

 #### Functional requirements
 * Create account
 * Login
 * Logout
 * Change email or password
+* Delete account

 #### Requirements

-### Back-end
+## Back-end

-### Front-end
+## Front-end
-You can develop frond-end using React or native Django Template Render.
+You should develop the frond-end using React or Django Templates.
+This application must consume the API created using Django.

+#### Sign-up / Sign-in screen
+The first screen is a "signup modal" type of screen.
+The user should be able to create an account and login using an email and password.
+[Reference Dropbox](https://www.dropbox.com) [Reference Dribble](https://dribbble.com/session/new)

+#### User info screen
+This page should display the user email and password (with \*).
+Also, users should have the ability to change the email or password and delete their account.
+This screen can't be visible for non logged-in users.

+## Optional tasks

 ## How your exercise submission will be ranked